 Ingredients

-- 1 tbsp coconut oil solid
+- 1 tablespoon coconut oil solid

-- 1 tbsp unsweetened cocoa powder
+- 1 tablespoon unsweetened cocoa powder

-- ¼ tsp unsweetened cocoa powder
+- ¼ teaspoon unsweetened cocoa powder

 - 1-2 pints organic strawberries with or without stem